shibatch/oomstaller/README.md

 Specifies the interval at which memory usage of each process is checked and processes are controlled.

-`--slash <minimum available memory (MB)>`  default: 250.0
+`--slash <minimum available memory (MB)>`  default: 256.0

 If the amount of available memory falls below the specified value, it is assumed that swap slashing is occurring.

-### TIPS
+### Tips

 The default value of 50 for the --thres parameter would be a good choice when the memory shortage is severe.
 If the memory shortage is not so severe, increasing the value to nearly 100 may result in a faster build.
+Increasing this value too much would increase the time where only one process can run due to lack of available memory.

 We recommend specifying "-j `nproc`" option to ninja. ninja usually runs jobs with more threads than CPU cores.
 This is effective to reduce build